 Local representatives may personally carry out the tasks of promoting the charity and visiting those who have applied to the charity for help, or divide the role between two or more people.

 Local institutes can help The Insurance Charities by:

 For more information of the work undertaken by the Insurance Charities visit www.theinsurancecharities.org.uk

 How the Insurance Charities Helps

 The Insurance Charities helps hundreds of insurance employees and their families each year.
-They give out over £1.2 million of help annually and this amount is increasing year-on-year.
+They provide more than £1 million of help annually.

 Pauric heard of a surgery that can help children with cerebral palsy walk, but it was expensive and not available without travelling to America.
 Determined to try and do anything that could help Cara, the family started fundraising and contacted The Insurance Charities for help.
 The charity looked at the families’ case and agreed to fund Cara’s surgery costs in full.

 The charity helped the family throughout the process and Cara is now at a mainstream school and able to walk independently, she is getting stronger all the time.